 Today is National Mousse Day!
-We are celebrating yummy dessert with 9 amazing mousse recipes that I found on the web.
+We are celebrating yummy dessert with 9 amazing mousse recipes.
 Perfect for a fancy dessert at your next family gathering.
 Aunt Ethel and the rest of the relatives will be amazed at your cooking expertise!

 The word “Mousse” is a French word that literally means “froth” or “foam.”
 This applies to the dessert’s light, airy texture.

 The key?
 Beaten egg whites or whipped cream!
 Similar to pudding, but thicker and lighter, this dessert has lots of great possibilities!

 At one time, mousse was only a specialty of French restaurants.
 Chocolate mousse entered into American and English home cuisine in the 1960s.